 Some touristy bars have a cover charge (like Havana Bar in Cartagena).
 These are usually low but can be as much as $10 USD per person.

-Alcohol is very cheap in Colombia.
+When backpacking Colombia, you’ll find that alcohol is very cheap.
 There are limited varieties of wine (when compared to places like Chile and Argentina), but there are a lot of different beers including some great craft breweries.

 If you’re going for the cheapest local beer in a restaurant or bar you’ll usually pay around $2 / bottle.
 The craft beers at places like Bogotá Beer Company are a bit more coming in at $3.50 / pint, while you can get bottles of beer in the grocery store for around $1.